This Is Why We Can Have Nice Things – A history of toys

 Toys of Ancient Mesopotamia

 Most of what we know about Mesopotamia has been discovered by archaeologists.
+The ancient Mesopotamian civilisation is arguably the oldest ever discovered.

 The Mesopotamians played board games similar to Backgammon.
 Boards were made of clay and stone and die were made from bone, stone and sometimes glass.